noushskadoush/adatched_data_story/index.md

 Join us on this analytical journey as we explore how pivotal societal events have influenced cinematic trends and shaped the popularity of different genres.
 We will characterize these trends to understand if determine whether they represent enduring shifts or fleeting peaks of popularity.
 Along the way, we’ll uncover  valuable insights into the next thematic wave of film releases, giving you the inspiration you need to pitch your next submission to producers—well before the deadline!
 <br><br>

-# History and Genre Trends
+# I - History and Genre Trends

 First, let us take a look at all movie that have been released since the beginning of cinema.
 These movies are characterized by genres and a release date.
 These are the two parameters we will need for our study.
 Our first reflex would be to examine the temporal distribution of genres, and see if we can already see patterns there.